Table of Contents:

 Possible finishes: 2-thread, 3-thread, 4-thread, and rolled hem

-The types of finishes a serger can perform are a key criterion for choosing your serger.
-They determine both seam strength, visual appearance, and decorative or technical use.
+The types of finishes an overlocker can produce are a key factor in choosing your overlocker.
+They determine seam strength, visual appearance, and decorative or technical use.

 - 4-thread overlock: strong and stretchable seam, ideal for garment construction

-- 3-thread overlock: clean overlock without joining, used for edge finishing
+- 3-thread overlock: clean edge finishing without joining, used for edge finishing

 - 2-thread overlock: finer and lighter finish, suitable for delicate fabrics